 Over the past couple of months, I have been exploring how to reduce my single-use plastic waste.
 My initial interest in reducing my plastic consumption stemmed from making an effort to purchase toiletries and cosmetics that were cruelty-free.
 Whilst there are, increasingly, some really great cruelty-free choices out there, I began to realise that ‘kind to animals’ didn’t always mean ‘kind to the planet’.
 For me, that didn’t add up.

-There began my search for plastic-free products (which for the most part tend to be cruelty-free too).
+There began my search for plastic free toiletries (which for the most part tend to be cruelty-free too).
 Don’t get me wrong, trying to reduce your plastic waste isn’t always a walk in the park.
 Plastic-packaged products often provide serious convenience, which is pretty addictive; you may have to let go of some of that convenience when sourcing alternatives to plastic.

 The other thing to be aware of when trying to swap out plastic is the sustainability of the material that you’re replacing it with.
 Natural materials that can biodegrade won’t pollute the environment like single-use plastics will, but they can cause their own harm to the environment if they are intensively grown or farmed (and ultimately aren’t sustainable).
 The trick is to not only reduce single-use plastic, but to reduce as many single-use items, plastic or otherwise, as possible.